vantage-sh/docs.vantage.sh/docs/kubernetes.md

 The costs displayed on these reports come from your integration with the [Vantage Kubernetes agent](/kubernetes_agent).
 The agent calculates the cost of a running pod by analyzing the CPU, RAM, GPU, as well as storage usage and calculates the cost of each input based on the cost of the underlying infrastructure.

 [Vantage uses a formula](/kubernetes#efficiency-calculations) to divide the cost of a compute instance into CPU, RAM, and GPU and then computes the cost per hour for each type of resource.
-All the cost allocation calculations are done locally in your cluster and makes this data available for querying.
+All the cost allocation calculations are done locally in your cluster and make this data available for querying.

 :::note
 Kubernetes costs are not included in monthly tracked infrastructure costs as they’re already captured from underlying EKS, GKE, or AKS costs.